No Passion? You're Not Behind. You're Just Starting in the Right Order.

 - You don't need a calling to start-you need a direction to test.

 Short answer: Choose by evidence instead of excitement.
-Start with constraints, pick a direction that seems reasonable, and run small experiments (a mini project, shadowing, a 7-day skill sprint).
+Start with constraints, pick a direction that seems reasonable, and run validation sprints (a mini project, shadowing, a 7-day skill sprint).

 - Let signals-energy, learning speed, feedback-guide you.